LowellMontgomery/LrIptcCodeHelper/README.md

 ![Add Parent Keywords And Related Iptc Codes](add-parent-keywords-and-related-iptc-codes.png)

 ***Caveats*:**

-1. Full support requires a keyword list with the kind of structure you see in this screenshot, e.g. the LoweMo.photo keyword list I've been working on
+1. Full support requires a keyword list with the kind of structure you see in this screenshot, e.g. the LoweMo.photo keyword list I've been working on.
-2. This feature is not enabled by default when you install this plugin, since some people might not want to have all parent keywords explicitly selected (note that this does not mean they will all be exported—all parents not set to be suppressed on export would be exported anyway, but those set to be suppressed would just help for filtering by branches of your keyword hierarchy)
+2. This feature is not enabled by default when you install this plugin, since some people might not want to have all parent keywords explicitly selected (note that this does not mean they will all be exported—all parents not set to be suppressed on export would be exported anyway, but those set to be suppressed would just help for filtering by branches of your keyword hierarchy).
 3. Adding the “inferable codes” only works within the Subject (Media topic) and Scene codes branches if a selected human readable keyword is a direct parent of the IPTC code that you want to have selected.
 For it to work, the top level keywords for these sections of your keyword list must be entered in the corresponding “Parent Keyword” fields.

 ## Using the IPTC Code Helper Lightroom Plugin